ctnava/rxtechnotes/medications/iv_otc_analgesics.md

-# 📘 Appendix I: OTC Analgesic Considerations
+# 📘 Appendix IV: Considerations for OTC Analgesics

 Analgesics are medications used to relieve pain.
 They may be: